mahlenmorris/VCVRack/Memory.md

 * [Memory](#memory): The module containing the audio.
 Can be wiped clean and resized. *Always* the left-most module in any Memory ensemble.
 * [Depict](#depict): Visualizes the contents of the Memory and the movement of the heads within it.
 * [Embellish](#embellish): Records stereo signals sent to it, but simultaneously plays back the audio signal under the head.
-This makes sound-on-sound, effects passes, and the building up of sound over time straighforward.
+This makes sound-on-sound, effects passes, and the building up of sound over time straightforward.
 * [Brainwash](#brainwash): Records stereo signals sent to it internally while RECORD is set, overwriting the entirety of Memory when RECORD is released.
 * [Ruminate](#ruminate): Plays back audio buffer at a large variety of speeds, most easily over the whole Memory.
 * [Fixation](#fixation): Also plays back audio from the Memory, but with an emphasis on playing smaller sections and with repetition.